 Is the Wells Fargo Rewards Credit Card Right for You?

-Wells Fargo Rewards Card is a rewards card that has a very limited scope in that it offers very high rewards for groceries, gas, and drugstore purchases for a six-month time frame.
-The rewards after the 6-months are below-average and there are other cards that offer higher rewards per dollar spent.
-The biggest draw to this card is that it does not have an annual fee and has a long introductory 0% APR rate.
+Wells Fargo Rewards Card is a rewards card that has a very limited scope on one hand, but on the on the other hand – it offers very high rewards for groceries, gas, and drugstore purchases for a six-month time frame.